MicrosoftEdge/MSEdgeExplainers/Handwriting/HandwritingIntentCSSValue.md

 A few pain points have been brought up that are worth discussion:
 * Web pages that currently have the `touch-action` property set for different elements will lose the handwriting capabilities on this element even if they don't want to disable it.
 When the new keyword ships, the absence of the value will be interpreted as the author of the webpage intentionally disabling handwriting.
 * Authors that specify `touch-action: manipulation` will be enabling `handwriting`, even when they might not want the behavior enabled in their webpage.
 These authors would then need to update their webpages to explicitly mention which behaviors they want, i.e. : `touch-action: pan-x pan-y pinch-zoom`.
 *   Using `touch-action` restricts handwriting implementations to touch input devices (such as stylus and touch), even though a platform could support handwriting capabilities for other controls, like mouse pointer events.
+	* `touch-action` determines the behavior of touch input devices indistinctly of which device is being used, either touch or stylus.
+In the future, these input devices might be separated into two different CSS attributes to allow things like, say, enable panning with finger touch events and only enable handwriting with a stylus.
 ## Privacy and Security Considerations

 ### Privacy